Statistical Analysis of the Extensive Cancellation Algorithm for Passive Radar Using an Imperfect Reference Signal: System Model and Problem Formulation

 The IO transmits a signal $\Re\{s(t)e^{j\omega_{c}t}\}$, where $s(t)$ is the baseband complex envelope and $\omega_c$ the carrier frequency.
 Given the description and assumptions in the previous section, the available data after demodulation at node $k,\ k=1,\dots,K$, is modeled by

 where $x_k(t)$ and $y_k(t)$ represent the data from the reference and the surveillance channel respectively.
-In both equations above, $s_k(t)$ is the delayed IO signal arriving at node $k$, thus serving as a reference for that node.
-The delay is known at the CN, since the position of the IO and the nodes are assumed known, and for simplicity we define $t=0$ as the start of the SC data collection at each node.
-The RC (\ref{eq:ref}) consists of the direct path, where $a_{k}$ accounts for propagation attenuation and receiver characteristics, and receiver noise $n_{k}(t)$.
-In the SC (\ref{eq:surv}), the first term is the DPI, the second collects clutter from stationary objects, the third is the target reflection, and the last term is receiver noise.
+For ease of notation, we define the time reference for RN $k$ at the node itself, so that $s_k(t)$ is the delayed IO waveform at node $k$.
+The delay is known at the FC, since the position of the IO and the nodes are assumed known.
+The RC signal $x_k(t)$ in (\ref{eq:ref}) consists of a direct path, where $a_{k}$ accounts for propagation attenuation and receiver characteristics, and receiver noise $n_{k}(t)$.
+In the SC (\ref{eq:surv}), the first term is the DPI, the second represents CI, the third is the target reflection, and the last term is receiver noise.
 The complex target amplitude $d_k$ accounts for propagation attenuation, bi-static Radar Cross Section (RCS) as well as antenna and receiver gain.
 The factor $e^{j\omega_k t}$ represents the Doppler effect due to the bi-static range rate, as seen from RN $k$ (see below).
-The target is assumed to move with a constant speed, which is sufficiently low so that the geometry of the bi-static scenario does not change significantly over the data collection interval.
-From Figure \ref{fig:geometry} (see also, e.g. \cite{DuW:2014}), the time-delay of the target signal can be expressed as
+The constant target velocity is assumed to be sufficiently low so that the geometry of the bi-static scenario does not change significantly over the data collection interval.
+From Figure \ref{fig:geometry} (see also, e.g. \cite{DuW:2014}), the time-varying time-delay of the target signal can be expressed as